The Events

 Brendans Run

-Every June we have a weekend away organised by one of our elder statesmen Brendan.
+Every June we had a weekend away organised by one of our elder statesmen Brendan.
 2005 was Folkestone 2004 was Baskerville Hall, 2003 was Swaffam, 2001 Arundel, and we've done various trips to Wales and the coast.

 This is a rare photo of Brendan obviously enjoying the potential of another soaking on the return journey fron Arundel 2001.